02PaulSneha/ClothingStore_Django/README.md

 Home Page: Explore featured clothes and categories.

-Product Details: Click on a tea product to view detailed information, reviews, and pricing.
+Product Details: Click on a cloth product to view detailed information, reviews, and pricing.

 ## Contributing